stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ## Classic Editor (Engineblock projects)

+### What is the Classic Editor for Engineblock projects?

+### How do I create code snippets?

+Code snippets are available in our Classic Editor for both Engineblock and WebContainer projects.
+Click on the Settings icon in the activity bar to the left of your screen.
+The Settings sidebar will pop open and you will see User snippets and Workspace snippets.
+User snippets are available for any of your projects.
+Workspace snippets are only available in the current project you create them in.

 ### Can I change the TypeScript version in my project?

 The current TypeScript starter uses EngineBlock technology, which has a fixed TypeScript version.
 EngineBlock is great for lightweight frontends, but does not run Node.js itself and will be limited to things like TypeScript versioning.